newclarity/sunrise/README.md

 2. Appreciate a solution with a minimal, clean and highly consistent API,
 3. Want a solution whose major architectural focus was performance,
 4. Need a fully extensible OOP-based solution that won't box them in, and
-5. Sunrise was not released for the purpose of selling to you, or upselling you to a Pro version.
-It's free-as-in-beer open-source all the way.
+5. Prefer a free-as-in-beer open-source solution, not one released for the purpose of selling to you, or upselling you to a Pro version.

 While other solutions may address some of these points we are unaware of any others that address them add besides Sunrise.